EvangelosBoudis/digital-bit-security/README.md

 3. - [x] Content encryption via SHA256 algorithm
 4. - [x] Export / Import encrypted backup to / from specified directory
 5. - [x] Dark mode support
+6. - [ ] Modification password mechanism
-6. - [ ] Fast Login - Biometrics
+7. - [ ] Fast Login - Biometrics
-7. - [ ] AutofillService
+8. - [ ] AutofillService
-8. - [ ] Export / Import encrypted backup to / from cloud storage providers using API or SDK
+9. - [ ] Export / Import encrypted backup to / from cloud storage providers using API or SDK
+10. - [ ] Paypal.me - Buy Me a Coffee etc.
+11. - [ ] Welcome screen with basic information about the app

 ## 📱 Download Demo on Android
 Download the [APK file from here](https://github.com/wajahatkarim3/Imagine/blob/main/Imagine-App.apk?raw=true) on your Android phone and enjoy the Demo App :)